rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 Sealed Secrets allows us to _seal_ Kubernetes secrets by using a utility called `kubeseal`.
 The `SealedSecrets` are Kubernetes resources that contain encrypted `Secret` object that only the controller can decrypt.
 Therefore, a `SealedSecret` is safe to store even in a public repository.

 <p class="warn">
-    ⛷️ <b>NOTE</b> ⛷️ - If you switch to a different CodeReady Workspaces environment, please run below commands before going forward.
+    ⛷️ <b>NOTE</b> ⛷️ - If you switch to a different Dev Spaces Workspaces environment, please run below commands before going forward.
 </p>

 ```bash